RootLearning/TicTacToe/tictactoeSpecific.md

  (1,0) (1,1) (1,2)
  (2,0) (2,1) (2,2)

+ * check the state.

  * After the first player filled a square, the second player gets the chance to fill a square.

  * Get the value as an input from the second player and then fill a square respective to the input value.

- * Check the state for winning possibility.
+ * Check the state.

- * If the winning state is not attained, again get input from the first player and fill.
+ * If the game continues,get input from the first player and fill.

  * Get input from the second player and fill.

- * Check the state and the cycle goes on until the winning state or draw state.
+ * Check the state and the cycle goes on until the game ends.

- * When all the places are filled and no one attains the winning state, it's a **Draw**.
+ * When all the places are filled and no one attains the winning state, it's a **Draw state**.

- * If a player reached the winning state, display the result which player wins!
+ * If a player reached the end state, display the result!